TonMarton/Baking-App/README.md

 <h3 id="overview">Overview</h3>

   <p>I applied for a Google Developer Scholarship in October 2017 (<a href="https://www.udacity.com/grow-with-google" target="_blank">scholarship site</a>).
 There were 4 paths available, and since I have already completed Udacity's Android Basics Nanodegree by this time, I wanted to take get enrolled into the Android Developer Track.</p>
   <p> So I did, and completed the Challenge Course over the 3 months.
-1,500 students got selected from the ones who managed to complete this short course in time and I was luckily one of them, so I got full access to the Android Devloper Nanodegree (<a href="https://eu.udacity.com/course/android-developer-nanodegree-by-google--nd801" target="_blank">nanodegree site</a>)</p>
+1,500 students got selected from the ones who managed to complete this short course in time and I was luckily one of them, so I got full access to the Android Developer Nanodegree (<a href="https://eu.udacity.com/course/android-developer-nanodegree-by-google--nd801" target="_blank">nanodegree site</a>)</p>
   <p>This is one of the projects I had to complete to finish the scholarship.
 Some guidelines were provided and also some very accurate details about some features I had to implement (<a href="#specifications">see them here</a>), but I had to start building from scratch.
 And after about three weeks of work (with some huge gaps in it), my work got approved.</p>

-<h3 id="specifications">The specifiacations to meet for this project: </h3>
+<h3 id="specifications">The specifications to meet for this project: </h3>

   <h6>Make A Baking App</h6>